koren-v/DetectingSarcasm/README.md

 In this repository you can find implementation of several RNNs for detecting sarcasm in news headline and also using of pre-trained BERT for this task.
 Dataset was taken from [Kaggle](https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection)

+### Structure

+├──Data             <- dataset
+├──Models
+|  └── Weights      <- weights of trained models
+└──Notebooks        <- example of training lstm and transformer └──Experements   <- finding hyperparameters and experement of data cleaning
 ### Models

 * [Usual LSTM](https://github.com/koren-v/DetectingSarcasm/blob/master/Models/LSTM.py)